 I was interested in environmental issues already at a young age and became a Bahá’í when I was 17, which was the beginning of a life-long study of the Bahá’í Faith.
 As the environmental crisis was worsening, I began to systematically study climate change at a time when not much information was easily available.
 I also searched the Bahá’í teachings for a spiritual solution to the climate crisis.
 At that time, climate change was not known to most people and there were no educational materials available.
 That’s why I wrote Scientific and Spiritual Dimensions of Climate Change – an Interfaith Study Course, which the International Environment Forum posted in 2009.
 I joined the Wilmette Institute as support faculty for its Sustainable Development course in 2011 and created its Climate Change course the following year.
-I served on the board of RI Interfaith Power&Light for nine years and currently serve on the board of the Bahá’í-inspired International Environment Forum (iefworld.org).
-My academic background is in music and I enjoy part-time piano teaching and playing music.
-I would have done more in the area of music were it not for the urgency of climate action, but my musical training has helped me to better understand the complexity of the climate crisis.
+I also teach a course on climate change for the Environmental Sciences Department of the Baha’i Institute of Higher Education (BIHE) in Iran.
+I have served on the board of RI Interfaith Power&Light for more than a decade.
+In recent years, much of my time is spent serving the Bahá’í-inspired International Environment Forum (iefworld.org) as its secretary.

 My formal academic background is in music, and I enjoy part-time piano teaching, playing and – when there is time – composing music.
 A recent composition is Humans on Earth – a Ballad of Our Time for two singers, string orchestra, piano, and percussion.
 Its lyrics include quotations from scientific sources and the Bahá’í Writings.